sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-3.md

 .. type: text
 -->

-Here is the fourth part of my [blog series](/tags/4-bit-rules.html) expanding on my [4-bit rules of computing](/pg/4-bit-rules.html).
+Here is the fourth part of my [blog series](/tags/4-bit-rules.html) expanding on my
+[4-bit rules of computing](/pg/4-bit-rules.html).

-In this installment:  Rules 5, on comments.
+In this installment:  **Rule 6, on doc-comments**, which follows up [Rule 5](/blog/4-bit-rules-of-computing-part-2.html).

+Doc-Comments are the language-supported documentation strings that can optionally be added to function definitions and in some languages to variables.
+Examples are LISP documentation strings, Javadoc strings, and Python's docstrings.
+They appear in many languages besides these.

 <!-- TEASER_END -->

 **Rule 6**: but Doc-Comments are a Force for Good
 ----

-Doc-Comments are the language-supported documentation strings that can optionally be added to function definitions.
-Examples are LISP documentation strings, Javadoc strings, and Python's docstrings.
-They appear in many languages besides these.

-These really are a Force for Good.
+Doc-Comments really are a Force for Good.
 Nearly every argument that John Sonmez has about code comments can be refuted for doc-comments:

 * Some of them work to refine the function definition, or to assist